-Kendall Guillemette and Harry Pavlidis discuss advanced statistics, as well as looking for the stories and people behind the stats.
+Kendall Guillemette and Harry Pavlidis discuss baseball statistics, as well as look for the stories and people behind the stats.

 April 5th, 2018 | 1 hr 1 min

 Baseball is back and we're all so glad.

 March 15th, 2018 | 1 hr 21 mins

 10:44 Announce winners of The Shift by Russell A. Carleton giveaway